firmai/datagene/README.md

 1. PCA on Features.
 1. 2D Histogram.

-\*Moving away from element-wise sample comparison towards structured comparisons.
+To blend in samples means to move away from element-wise sample comparison towards structured comparisons.

-**GAN Methods**

-Using GAN methods, we can reproduce or generate data of any dimensional type.
-Before the generation of synthetic datasets, we generally have an idea of the type of problem we want to solve.
-If it is a prediction problem that requires the anonimisation of data, one might prefer to generate data in a prediction-ready format.

-In this example, the generated data is prepackaged for a prediction problem.
-It contains the standard 6 market data features, including the different price attributes (close, open etc.) and volume for a time series of Google's Stocks price for 3661 days.
-The generated data is constructed such that it looks back for 24 time-steps.
-We therefore have a three-dimensional data structure (array) when we include the sample dimension.

-The first step in the comparison process is to ensure that all the data fits within one data structure, as this is a requirement for future transformation and distance metrics.
-Each of the above arrays, the generated version (gen_1) and the real verion (org) consists of 3661 samples of 2D arrays (matrices) with six features and 24 time steps each.
-In total the size is 3661 x 6 x 24 (527184.

-We largely want to compare these two groups of data to identify how simlilar they are.
-What follows are some techniques that can facilitate this test for similarity.
-In a sense this then are not simply a library for comparison, but a library for data transformation, distance measurement, and statistical tests.
-Because we are working with distance metrics, it is better to normalise the datasets from the get go.

 **Visualisations**

 As a sanity test, I have also provided for a few plots of the data.
-See the Colab notebook for examples.
+See the Colab [notebook](https://colab.research.google.com/drive/1QSDTKvNiwc1IRCX_VYr9TRFusdX1gLMM?usp=sharing) for examples.

 *This package draws inspiration from a range of methods developed or expounded on by researchers outside and inside the Turing ([signitures](https://www.turing.ac.uk/research/interest-groups/rough-paths), [sktime](https://github.com/alan-turing-institute/sktime) and [quipp](https://github.com/alan-turing-institute/QUIPP-pipeline)).
 The data has been generated in the following [Colab](https://colab.research.google.com/drive/1_jrYUR7Rwl-8vGSAEFt4hSiXmUZf040g?usp=sharing); the model has been developed by Turing Fellow, [Mihaela van der Schaar](https://www.turing.ac.uk/people/researchers/mihaela-van-der-schaar).*